sheilatron/shiny_code_quest/README.md

 You've gone through a few Python tutorials, maybe a book or two... maybe you've written some code.
 What next?

-You might want to think about:
+Here are some topics covered in the workshop:

+* Installing Python 3, if your system still has Python 2
+    - Options will be discussed, based on the operating system of participants
-* Leveraging 3rd party Python libraries from the vast PyPI "Cheeseshop"
+* Leveraging 3rd party Python libraries and tools from the vast PyPI "Cheeseshop"
     - Without cluttering up your "system Python" environment
+    - Allowing multiple projects with different Python libraries installed
+    - Tools: pip and venv (or virtualenv, for Python 2.x)
+    - Fancier tools: virtualenvwrapper, pipenv, vex
 * Putting your code under version control
     - Versus manually backing up versions of source code files
-* Putting your code up on Github where it can be reviewed and possibly improved by others ("social coding")...and safely backed up.
+    - Tools: Git
+* Document your code
+    - Use docstrings to describe the usage of modules, classes, functions
+    - Use comments to clarify difficult to understand pieces of code
+    - Render HTML pages from docstrings and markup files
+    - Tools: Sphinx and ReadTheDocs
 * Write automated tests to provide quick feedback about whether your code does what you expect
+    - Tools: unittest and py.test
+* Share your code where it can be reviewed and possibly improved by others ("social coding")...and safely backed up.
+    - Tools: GitHub, GitLab, BitBucket
-* Publish your code as a 3rd party library in a way that is convenient for others to install.
+* Publish your code as a Python 'distribution', such that it is
-    - with documentation!
-    - with metadata! (keywords, author, declared dependencies, etc.)
+    - discoverable and has metadata (keywords, author, declared dependencies, etc.)
+    - installable
+    - documented
+    - usable as a tool or library
+    - Tools: PyPI and PyPI Test
 * Polish your code with checkers to help you achieve a consistent and readable coding style, clean out useless bits, code duplication, common antipatterns, meet Python community standards (PEP8), etc.  To understand why this matters, try Googling "benefits of having a coding style"

-Maybe you already know this stuff, but could benefit from filling in a few gaps in your knowledge.
-The parts you already know won't take much time to complete, and you can get help to speed your learning on the parts you don't know.

-This workshop hits a lot of high points, without going deeply into one area, enabling students to become familiar with an end-to-end toolchain.
+This workshop covers those points, without going deeply into one area, enabling students to become familiar with an end-to-end toolchain.
 More importantly, students will have overcome obstacles in understanding and using the various tool, thus gaining confidence and ability to apply the tools to their own projects.

-Caveat/Disclaimer: This workshop "quest" format is experimental.
-                   PyTexas 2014 is the first iterations.
-The instructor requests your assistance in making this a successful learning experience for all participants, present
-                   and future.

 The Quest